Model Bundles

 def predict(self, model_input: Any) -> Any:

-inputs = np.asarray(model_input) # Convert the input to numpy array
+x = np.asarray(model_input) # Convert to NumPy array

-predictions = result.tolist() # Convert the model output to a Python list
+predictions = result.tolist() # Convert to Python list

 return {"predictions": predictions}